TechnologyClassroom/SetupNotes/Minetest.md

 ## Teaching computer science

+The engine is written in C++, but knowing C++ is not necessary to mod the game.
 All subgames are created with
 [the LUA programming language](https://www.lua.org/).
 Lua is a beginner, interpreted language.
 You can modify most things in the game without